ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.96.1:
+        *   Restored drag and drop of patterns in the Live frame.
         *   Fixed song-start-mode handling when "auto" is specified.
         *   Added "Control" and "Program" (GM) drop-downs in the event editor.
-        *   Now display (possibly shortened) full path names in the recent file list in order to distinguish files better.
+        *   Now display full path names in the recent file list to distinguish files better.
 An 'rc' config item.
         *   Added a few configuration options to Edit / Preferences.
+        *   Added 'usr' options to change the vertical offset of notes in the progress-box of each pattern button.
     *   Version 0.96.0:
         *   Adding code to control the visibility of the main window; added a "Visibility" MIDI control option, and support for the